3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 This figure illustrates different ways to divide the area of the circle with a radius $1$.
 {{</figure>}}

 Math has a tendency to reward you when you respect symmetry, so among the divisions shown above, either the bottom left one dividing into pizza slices or the bottom right which divides into concentric rings will be likely to lead us down a fruitful path.
-For now, let’s think about the division into concentric rings [footnote 2].
+For now, let’s think about the division into concentric rings [2].

 ## Unraveling rings